Covid 19 coronavirus: Ashley Bloomfield 'still nervous' before briefings

-He has been before the cameras dozens of times in the past three months but director-general of health Ashley Bloomfield yesterday confessed he still gets butterflies in his stomach when giving his Covid-19 briefings.
+He has been before the cameras dozens of times in the past three months but director-general of health Ashley Bloomfield admits he still gets butterflies in his stomach when giving his Covid-19 briefings.

 "I still get really nervous before the briefings," he told a University of Otago Covid-19 online masterclass.